shajan-journal/samples/agent_patterns/docs/architecture.md

 ## Project Structure

-Note: This section shows the target structure, including some planned modules that are not yet implemented.
-For the authoritative, up-to-date status of what exists today, see [docs/current_state.md](docs/current_state.md).
-Implemented components are called out in the Implementation Status above; unimplemented items here are aspirational.
+Note: For the authoritative, up-to-date status of what has been implemented, see [docs/current_state.md](current_state.md).

 ```
 /src